 This is all about how you will distribute and provide your product.
 Your analysis of distribution channels will help you flesh out this part of your plan.
 Will you be a wholesaler, distribute products through a franchise, have brick and mortar retail outlets, or be an online-only store?
 You can also choose several methods to create a big presence.
 Leveraging social media can help you to create a large “place” with or without having an actual physical presence.

 Promotion refers to the way that the market sees your product.
 It is very difficult to get shelf space in a retail store, so you have to decide how you will draw your potential purchasers’ attention.
 Pizza shops might send staff members to stand on the corner with a sandwich board describing this week’s deal.
 Cupcake stores might have someone dressed in a giant cupcake costume waving to passersby.
 Coupons, flyers, newsletters, banner or pop-up ads on a website, and special deals are also part of a promotion strategy.

 Public relations campaigns can also be used to promote a product.
 Internet marketing is another form of promotion that can use programming and keyword techniques to ensure that a search for products like yours will lead to your company’s website.

-The esthetic value of your packaging can draw a customer’s eye or can turn them away.
+The aesthetic value of your packaging can draw a customer’s eye or can turn them away.
 Designers and marketing firms aim to create the best packaging possible to attract consumers or at least create some kind of reaction.
 In addition, items must also be packaged in a way that protects the contents.
-Cardboard boxes, protective materials (like Styrofoam), labeling, color, and appeal must all be considered to present your product appropriately and protect it from damage.
+Cardboard boxes, protective materials (like Styrofoam), labeling, colour, and appeal must all be considered to present your product appropriately and protect it from damage.